-Whether you’re posting Instagram Stories or posts, make sure your Black Friday sales pitch is still in line with your tone and the overall style of your feed.
+Whether you’re posting Instagram Stories or posts, make sure your Black Friday sales pitch is still in line with your tone and overall style of your feed.

-If you’re using Instagram Stories templates, you can experiment with different designs so your post stands out from the crowd, but try to keep your color palette or design complementary to the core aesthetic of your brand.
+If you’re using Instagram Stories templates, experiment with different designs so your post stands out from the crowd, but try to keep your color palette or design complementary to the core aesthetic of your brand.

 Hopefully, you’re feeling inspired to create some awesome posts for your Black Friday marketing campaign!

-With a little bit of forward-planning, creativity and hands-on action over the Thanksgiving weekend, you’ll see some real improvements on your Instagram engagement and business sales!
+With a little bit of forward-planning, creativity, and hands-on action over the Thanksgiving weekend, you’ll see some real improvements on your Instagram engagement and business sales!